 The Christian view of the birth of Christ is harder and more realistic.
-Its not our Christmas, but Gods, and He makes the rules.
+It’s not ‘our’ Christmas, but God’s, and He makes the rules.
 The humble are exalted.
 If the needy are righteous their needs are met.
 The key is our recognition of our helplessness and need before God.
 We may not be poor in a material sense, yet we may still be beggars before God.
 ‘The gospel is the message that God gives his gift, his kingdom, to beggars, into empty hands.
 We have nothing with which to pay him back’ – nothing, that is, except our love.

 The Christian message is thus profoundly challenging and disturbing; but it is also a message of joy, peace, love and sharing.
 You may have heard the Christmas version of Paul’s famous words on love in 1 Corinthians 13, which are proclaimed so often at weddings.
 Here is part of it: